CELEBRITY ENCOUNTERS

 Warren

-I met Mr. Beatty very briefly when I was stationed at Fort
+I met Mr. Beatty very briefly when I was studying at the University

 so we can't hold that against him.
 I am told that Warren was